NiccoloMorabito/BDRP-SequentialSpatialGraphs/README.md

 * `src/common_utils/` for other useful code.

 In order to train the model, it is sufficient to run the code contained in theh [`src/pipeline.ipynb`](src/pipeline.ipynb) Jupyter notebook.

+A demo is also available in the [`src/demo.ipynb`](src/demo.ipynb) file to show the process from the YOLO-annoted dataset to a prediction.